psychemedia/island-storynotes/bids/past_futures_th_wondering.md

 [Details](https://historicalpageants.ac.uk/pageants/1103/)

-A full recreation might be a little ambitious (though biddable for as a 120 year celbration in 2027?), but we could perhaps retell many of the same tales?
+A full recreation might be a little ambitious (though biddable for as a 120 year celebration in 2027?), but we could perhaps retell many of the same tales?
 Or do a "natural pageant" of tales from the landscape?

 ## Somewhen Festival, Take 2